 The vise uses a pair of either wooden or metal dogs, one of which remains stationary, and one of which moves to pinch work of varying length between them.
 The simpler of the two vises is often referred to as a wagon vise since the moving dog travels in a block trapped within the bench top and rides along a pair of rails, like a wagon or cart.
 It is this type that our design is based on.

-Unlike other tail vises, the Benchcrafted Tail Vise utilizes a moving dog block and nut, and a stationary screw.
+Unlike other tail vises, the The Benchcrafted Tail Vise utilizes a moving dog block and nut, with the screw remaining in a fixed position within the bench.
 The dog block rides alongside the screw to allow nearly the full length of the screw to be utilized.
 The benefit here is that the screw remains in the same position at all times, never protruding past the end of the bench.
 The left-hand thread, precision-rolled acme screw provides for typical rotation when operating the vise.
 Operating the vise is intuitive.

 In the search for the ultimate bench (it doesn't exist) one is likely to encounter discussion of going entirely without a tail vise.
-And indeed, our own Classic bench does not use one.
-However, unless one is a die-hard traditionalist, or worked for years without a tail vise (it's impossible to miss something unexperienced) the question arises, what disadvantages does a Benchcrafted Tail Vise have?
+And indeed, our own Classic workbench does not use one.
+However, unless one is a die-hard traditionalist, or worked for years without a tail vise (it's impossible to miss something unexperienced) the question arises, what disadvantages does a tail vise have?
 And the answer is, none.
-Although a bench build will take a bit more time (perhaps an extra day of construction) including a Benchcrafted Tail Vise in your bench offers nothing but advantages.
-Planing stops, often cited as a replacement for a tail vise, as some of the functions do overlap, can be used to best effect alongside a bench equipped with a tail vise.
+Although a bench build will take a bit more time (perhaps an extra day or two of construction) installing a Benchcrafted Tail Vise offers nothing but advantages.
+Planing stops, often mentioned as a replacement for a tail vise (as some of the functions do overlap) can be used to best effect alongside a bench equipped with a tail vise.
+We use and recommend installing both in your bench.

 Vertical clamping between vise jaws can be easily accomplished with the Tail Vise, and when lined with the included Crubber, the grip is tenacious.
 This is an ideal vise for working the ends of smaller boards.
 The vise, when installed at its maximum capacity and using a 5" long dog block, is capable of handling an 11-3/4" wide board.
 Maximum travel is 12-1/4" using a 2-7/8" end cap.
 These capacities vary slightly depending on installation.